micha-a-schmidt/SydneyFundamentalPhysics/content/authors/OHare-Ciaran/_index.md

 ---
 # Display name
-name: Dr Chia-Ling Hsu
+name: Dr Ciaran O'Hare

 # Username (this should match the folder name)
 authors:
-- Hsu-ChiaLing
+- OHare-Ciaran

 # Is this the primary user of the site?
 superuser: false